daydayrm/it3038c-scripts/Project2/README.md

-For project 2, I will be doing a script that plays Rock, Papers, Scissors with the user.
-The script will automatically select one of the options and the script will determine a winner based on the parameters.
+For Project 2, I will be writing a script that will import the calendar from any year and any month.

+I will be using "calendar" as a module in this project.

+It will need user input to know what year and month to import the calendar for, so the script will ask for user input.